MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*

+> [!NOTE]
-Use these instructions to help you classify (but not protect) your documents and emails.
+> Use these instructions to help you classify (but not protect) your documents and emails.
 If you need to also protect your documents and emails, see the [classify and protect instructions](client-classify-protect.md).
 If you are not sure which set of instructions to use, check with your administrator or help desk.

 The easiest way to classify your documents and emails is when you are creating or editing them from within your Office desktop apps: **Word**, **Excel**, **PowerPoint**, **Outlook**.